Part Time 4WD Conversion Kit to suit Toyota LandCruiser 100, 105 Series

 ABS Live Axle Models

-When ABS equipped live axle vehicles are fitted with a Part Time 4WD kit, the ABS sensor reading from the CV joint becomes inoperable and the ABS warning light is displayed on the dash.
+When ABS-equipped live axle vehicles are fitted with a Part-Time 4WD kit, the ABS sensor reading from the CV joint becomes inoperable, resulting in the ABS warning light displayed on the dash.

 ABS 100 Series IFS Models

 If your vehicle has IFS (Independent Front Suspension) and is fitted with ABS brakes, the Part-Time 4WD kit can be fitted without affecting the ABS system.
 The reason for this is because the ABS speed sensor is reading off the wheel hub.